The Impact of the High Cost of Child Care

 Factoring both the price of care and median income in each state, center-based care for toddlers creates the largest cost burden for married couples with children in Nevada (15%), Colorado (14%) and New York (14%), and home-based care for married couples with children in New Mexico (12%), Nevada (11%), California (10%), Colorado (10%), New York (10%) and Washington (10%).

-While the cost of care burdens families, child care workers are paid less than 98% of professions.
+While childcare costs burden families, childcare workers are paid less than 98% of professions.
 Median national pay for child care workers was $28,520 per year or $13.71 an hour in 2022, less than the wage for retail ($14.26) and customer service ($18.16) workers.

-Some 94% of child care workers are women; 14% are Black and 4% are Asian.
+Some 94% of childcare workers are women; 14% are Black and 4% are Asian.
 Across all races, 24% described their ethnicity as Hispanic or Latino.

 • While 10% of white children (birth to age 5) lived with a family member who had to quit, change or refuse a job because of child care, this figure was 17% for Black and 16% for Latino children.